DevMountain/iOS-Applicant-Code-Challenge/README.md

 ## Available Resources

 Feel free to use the Swift Documentation, Google, or Stack Overflow as you complete your code challenge.
-Here are a few specific links that may be helpful:
+Here are a few specific links that are helpful: Highly reccommend going through these links.

 * [The Swift Programming Language: About Swift](https://developer.apple.com/library/prerelease/ios/documentation/Swift/Conceptual/Swift_Programming_Language/index.html)
 * [The Swift Programming Language: The Basics](https://developer.apple.com/library/prerelease/ios/documentation/Swift/Conceptual/Swift_Programming_Language/TheBasics.html)